stefanosAgelastos/personalRest/README.md

 - Hibernate Object-Relational mapping tool
 - Actuator for monitoring and app metrics
 - Maven as a build tool
+- AWS cloud
+- Jenkins automation server
 </Panel>

 <Panel id="2" heading="What for?" secondaryHeading="About the functionality" >

 ### Main features:

 The REST server provides endpoints for authentication (signin & signup) with JWT tokens.
-It also provides a secure Rest API to authorised users, for two different types of resources.
+It also provides a secure Rest API to authorised users, for access two different types of resources.
 I am especially proud of using inheritance in order to provide abstract controller and persistence logic for both resources.
 The implementation happens on runtime depending on the endpoint.
 </Panel>

 <Panel id="3" heading="For Devs" secondaryHeading="How to deploy" >

 ### Custom deployment plan
-Part of the exam project has been setting up a CI/CD pipeline.
-At the moment the project is not deployed and the repository is not being maintained.
+Part of the exam project was to set up a CI/CD pipeline.
 Below there's a short description of my original setup.
-The idea is to get Jenkins and TomCat running on an EC2 instance on the AWS cloud.
+The idea is to get Jenkins and TomCat running on an EC2 instance on the AWS cloud, and then configure automatic builds every time there's a new push to the remote repository. <br/>
+**At the moment the project is not deployed and the repository is not being maintained.**

 ### Setting up the EC2
 - Launch an EC2 instance in an aws VPC